 Outside of performing, Ms. Siglin enjoys writing both creatively and academically.
-She presented her undergraduate thesis on depictions of water in the music of Claude Debussy and Maurice Ravel, a project that earned her a prestigious “Pass with Distinction” from the WSU Honors College.
+She presented her undergraduate honors thesis on depictions of water in the music of Claude Debussy and Maurice Ravel, a project that earned her a prestigious “Pass with Distinction” from the WSU Honors College.
 She also served as student manager and fiction editor for the Honors College’s online arts journal, The Palouse Review.
 Her innate love of words fuels her passion for music composition, which she views as a means of musical storytelling.
 Her 2012 self-produced album, Prism, features thirteen original compositions that explore different facets of color.
 She is currently collecting a repertoire of original Preludes for solo piano.

 Ms. Siglin is a member of the Phi Beta Kappa and Pi Kappa Lambda honor societies and graduated summa cum laude from Washington State University in 2016 (BM Piano Performance), where she studied with Drs.
 Jeffrey and Karen Savage.
 She earned her Master of Music in Collaborative Piano from Boston University in 2018, and is continuing her studies there with Dr. Javier Arrebola as a DMA candidate in collaborative piano.